 1. Determine how a master’s in computer science aligns with your career aspirations.

-People interested in Northeastern’s Align Master of Science in Computer Science (MS in CS) program come from a variety of backgrounds, according to Hescott.
-One worked in media and illustration, for example, but was interested in pursuing a master’s degree to “see under the hood” of the programs he uses and learn how to code—a skill he wanted to integrate into his work, Hescott says.
+People interested in Northeastern’s Align Master of Science in Computer Science (MSCS) program come from a variety of backgrounds, according to Hescott.
+One worked in media and illustration, for example, but was interested in pursuing a master’s degree to “see under the hood” of the programs he uses and learn how to code—a skill he wanted to integrate into his work.

-Hescott has also spoken with potential students who have degrees in mathematics and are working as a statistician or in finance.
+Hescott has also spoken with potential students who have degrees in mathematics and are working as statisticians or in finance.
 They use algorithms to predict behaviors and could see how a degree in computer science would enhance their everyday work.

 “More and more people are finding that computer science is pervasive in their everyday lives and they’re feeling a connection to it either personally or in their daily work,” Hescott says.

-Whether you are pursuing a master’s in computer science to change careers, or you plan to use the degree to become more marketable in your current career, understanding your end-goal is an important first step in deciding which program you choose.
+Whether you are pursuing a master’s in computer science to change careers or you plan to use the degree to become more marketable in your current career, understanding your end goal is an important first step in deciding which program to choose.

 2. Choose the right program.

-Enrolling in graduate school—whether it’s full- or part-time—is a big commitment, Hescott says.
-Some students decide to quit their job to pursue a master’s in computer science full-time, while others enroll as a part-time student.
+Enrolling in graduate school—whether it’s full or part time—is a big commitment, Hescott says.
+Some students decide to quit their job to pursue a master’s in computer science full time, while others enroll as part-time students.

-“A grad program is challenging and can be done part-time, but more than 50 percent of students at Northeastern decide to quit their job and go full-time,” Hescott says.
+“A grad program is challenging and can be done part-time, but more than 50% of students at Northeastern decide to quit their job and go full time,” Hescott says.
 “You need to ask yourself where you are with the commitment and find a program that supports that.
-Here at Northeastern, it’s easy to put a toe in the water because you can try it part-time before you make a full commitment.”
+Here at Northeastern, it’s easy to put a toe in the water because you can try it part time before you make a full commitment.”

 Finding a program that works with your schedule and abilities is critical.
-Northeastern’s Align program, for example, is designed for non-majors.
+Northeastern’s Align program, for example, assumes no prior computer-related education or skills, helping create a supportive classroom environment.

 “There’s a difference when you’re sitting in an intro to programming class with adults instead of the general undergrad population with students of differing abilities,” Hescott says.
 “Being in a classroom that’s designed for adults who generally have no experience in computer science makes for a smoother transition.”